 Are cats trainable?

-To train your new kitten, you need an understanding of how she thinks and behaves.
+To train your new kitten, you need an understanding of how they think and behave.

 That said, with a bit of understanding and patience, there's no reason why you can't train your kitten.
 And it's important that you do.
-After all, how will you groom your kitten or keep a close eye on her health if you don't train her to be handled?
-And do you really want her padding about on your kitchen counters?
+After all, how will you groom your kitten or keep a close eye on their health if you don't train your kitten to be handled?

 The basic principles

-The first thing to realize is that cats do not understand punishment.
-Encouraging good behaviour is much more effective.
+The first thing to realise is that cats do not understand punishment, encouraging good behaviour is much more effective.
 Sound tricky?
 Just remember the three 'R's' - respect, reinforcement and rewards.

 Reinforcement just means consistency and repetition.
-If your kitten does something you wish to discourage (like jumping on the kitchen counters), always gently and firmly say no. If she does something you want to encourage, be sure to always make a big fuss of her.
+If your kitten does something you wish to discourage (like jumping on the kitchen counters), always gently and firmly say no. When they are doing something you want to encourage, be sure to always make a big fuss.